muellan/generic/README.md

 - integer_sequence</br>
 <p>
-  static integer sequence needed for variadic initialization something similar (and most likely better engineered) will be in the C++14 standard library
+  static integer sequence needed for variadic initialization/'exploding' something similar (and most likely better engineered) will be in the C++14 standard library
 </p>